BarbierAlexis/BarbierAlexis/README.md

 |------------------|------------|------------|-------|--------|---------|--------|--------|-------|---------|-----|

-Trained in Javascript, NodeJs and MySql at WildCodeSchool of Nantes, i continue to learn this technologies for improve myself 💪. <br/>
+Trained in Javascript, NodeJs and MySql at WildCodeSchool of Nantes, i continue to learn this technologies for improve myself 💪 <br/>
-Now i am Fullstack developper at Izicamp.fr and i prepare for it the **"Concepteur Développeur d'Applications"** title 🚀
+Now i am Fullstack developper at SEIF 🦍💛🚀